robinrendle/robinrendle.com/_adventures/recipe-for-web-typography.markdown

 ***

-[Sharp Grotesk](https://sharptype.co/typefaces/sharp-grotesk/) by the [Sharp Type](https://sharptype.co/about-us/) foundry was released a while back and it’s just as loud and boisterous as a grotesk ought to be, full of bold forms with a striking lack of white space between each character:
+[Sharp Grotesk](https://sharptype.co/typefaces/sharp-grotesk/) by the [Sharp Type](https://sharptype.co/about-us/) foundry was released a couple of weeks ago and it’s just as loud and boisterous as a grotesk ought to be, full of bold forms with a striking lack of white space between each character:

 ![Screenshot 2016-11-05 16.16.36.png](/uploads/Screenshot%202016-11-05%2016.16.36.png)